ozenEEE/UKF_19FCOIL/README.md

 # UKF_19FCOIL
-Please contact the corresponding author at ali.oezen@uniklinik-freiburg.de via email to access the files.
+Please contact the corresponding author at ali.oezen@uniklinik-freiburg.de via email if you have problem accessing these files.

 1. Circuit boards, schematics for the RF coil system described in "LINK-TO-THE-PAPER" for 19F MRI at 3 T.